 As with any form of training, it is important to set safe, achievable goals and not to overexert yourself.
 Also, be sure to perform adequate warm-ups and to get sufficient rest to prevent injuries.

-As for overweight or obese servicemen required to take the IPPT, Ms Seah recommends a medical check-up before going ahead with training.
-“These individuals should also pace themselves by monitoring their heart rate and exertion levels.
-Lastly, they should adopt a balanced and nutritious diet as no exercise program is complete without healthy eating.”
+“Such individuals should also pace themselves by monitoring their heart rate and exertion levels.
+Lastly, adopt a balanced and nutritious diet as no exercise program is complete without healthy eating,” shares Ms Seah.